Why the Market Dipped But Chipotle Mexican Grill (CMG) Gained Today

-Analysts and investors alike will be keeping a close eye on the performance of Chipotle Mexican Grill in its upcoming earnings disclosure.
-The company's earnings report is set to go public on July 23, 2025.
-The company is forecasted to report an EPS of $0.32, showcasing a 5.88% downward movement from the corresponding quarter of the prior year.
-Meanwhile, our latest consensus estimate is calling for revenue of $3.1 billion, up 4.39% from the prior-year quarter.
+The investment community will be paying close attention to the earnings performance of Chipotle Mexican Grill in its upcoming release.
+The company is slated to reveal its earnings on July 23, 2025.
+The company is expected to report EPS of $0.32, down 5.88% from the prior-year quarter.
+In the meantime, our current consensus estimate forecasts the revenue to be $3.1 billion, indicating a 4.39% growth compared to the corresponding quarter of the prior year.

-Looking at the full year, the Zacks Consensus Estimates suggest analysts are expecting earnings of $1.21 per share and revenue of $12.23 billion.
-These totals would mark changes of +8.04% and +8.1%, respectively, from last year.
+Regarding the entire year, the Zacks Consensus Estimates forecast earnings of $1.21 per share and revenue of $12.23 billion, indicating changes of +8.04% and +8.1%, respectively, compared to the previous year.

 It's also important for investors to be aware of any recent modifications to analyst estimates for Chipotle Mexican Grill.
-Such recent modifications usually signify the changing landscape of near-term business trends.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+These latest adjustments often mirror the shifting dynamics of short-term business patterns.
+Hence, positive alterations in estimates signify analyst optimism regarding the business and profitability.

 Our research reveals that these estimate alterations are directly linked with the stock price performance in the near future.
 To take advantage of this, we've established the Zacks Rank, an exclusive model that considers these estimated changes and delivers an operational rating system.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the last 30 days, the Zacks Consensus EPS estimate has moved 0.95% lower.
+The Zacks Rank system, which varies between #1 (Strong Buy) and #5 (Strong Sell), carries an impressive track record of exceeding expectations, confirmed by external audits, with stocks at #1 delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate remained stagnant.
 Chipotle Mexican Grill is currently sporting a Zacks Rank of #4 (Sell).

-In the context of valuation, Chipotle Mexican Grill is at present trading with a Forward P/E ratio of 43.24.
-This signifies a premium in comparison to the average Forward P/E of 23.64 for its industry.
+Looking at its valuation, Chipotle Mexican Grill is holding a Forward P/E ratio of 41.97.
+This represents a premium compared to its industry average Forward P/E of 23.84.

-Meanwhile, CMG's PEG ratio is currently 2.59.
-Comparable to the widely accepted P/E ratio, the PEG ratio also accounts for the company's projected earnings growth.
-As the market closed yesterday, the Retail - Restaurants industry was having an average PEG ratio of 2.6.
+We can additionally observe that CMG currently boasts a PEG ratio of 2.51.
+The PEG ratio is akin to the commonly utilized P/E ratio, but this measure also incorporates the company's anticipated earnings growth rate.
+As the market closed yesterday, the Retail - Restaurants industry was having an average PEG ratio of 2.52.

 The Retail - Restaurants industry is part of the Retail-Wholesale sector.
-With its current Zacks Industry Rank of 177, this industry ranks in the bottom 29% of all industries, numbering over 250.
+This group has a Zacks Industry Rank of 176, putting it in the bottom 29% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report